Westcott Courses

 If paying by check, you can either send in a check for the two payments 30 days apart.
 Or you may send in both checks at the same time, with one post dated by 30 days for the 2nd payment.
 Just click on "Money Order by Mail" under Payment Information when you enroll.
 The form at the end of your enrollment will give you the address for mailing the checks.

-If you plan to finish the class fairly quickly, then we don't recommend the payment plan.
-Your registration is not sent into the university until both payments are made, and your registration has to be in before the university will issue a transcript.
-As long as you don't require a transcript in less than a month, you may use the payment plan.
+If you plan to finish the class in the minimum required 30 days, then you may not want to use the payment plan.
+Your registration is not sent into UMass Global until both payments are made, and your registration has to be in before the university can issue a transcript.
+Once we send in the registration, UMass Global takes a week to get you into their system.
+As long as you don't require a transcript in less than seven weeks from enrollment, you may use the payment plan.

 Transcript: